We provide a high standard of primary medical care as well as health education and promotion.

 You also have access to FREE nutritional advice from post graduate students of School of Dieticians.

-Student Health also provides consultations for special exam facilities and aegrotat applications.
+Student Health also provides consultations for Alternative Exam Facilities and aegrotat applications.
 Please read the Victoria University medical certificate policy if this affects you.

 On The Day, Urgent Triage System